fte-team/fteqw/README.md

 ### Required Information:

-- Your system information
+- Your system information such as your **Operating System** and **Hardware** (GPU/CPU)
 - If the binary is pre-built (e.g. from fteqw.org) or if it was built manually
-- What version of FTEQW you're using
+- What version of FTEQW you're using (type `version` in console)
-- What game/mod/plugin/etc you're having issues with, the version info for it, and how it should be behaving
+- If it is a supported game/mod/plugin/etc you're having issues with, then provide the version info for it, and tell us how it should be behaving
 - Make sure you have read the included documentation and ensure you have done everything right
 - Remember to double check the problem hasn't already been reported
-- Screenshots and video of the issues are generally helpful
+- Screenshots and/or video are generally desired if it is a visual malfunction

+**Windows Users**

+Please make sure you have not renamed your executable, `fteqw.exe`, to be `winquake.exe` or `glquake.exe` as Windows attempts compatability fixes that are not required for FTEQW and will cause problems.

 # Documentation